Companies that use DotDigital

 Analyzed and validated by Henley Wing Chiu

-DotDigital We detected 1,292 customers using DotDigital, 317 companies that churned or ended their trial, and 41 customers with estimated renewals in the next 3 months.
-The most common industry is Retail (34%) and the most common company size is 51-200 employees (29%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+DotDigital We detected 1,290 companies using DotDigital, 364 companies that churned, and 38 customers with upcoming renewal in the next 3 months.
+The most common industry is Retail (34%) and the most common company size is 51-200 employees (28%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login